 My last tip for packing for Banff in January is to simply layer.
 I typically love layering with plaid shirts and a basic white hoodie, but they just don’t cut it for winter.
 This is why cardigans are perfect.
 For the most part of my trip, I wore Uniqlo Heattech inside, a turtleneck outside and layered my cardigan on top paired with a coat of some sort.

 A little unclear, but you can see a brown cardigan peeping through.
-The design is the same as my Aritzia brown mittens and a similar alternative can be found here.
+The design is the same as my Aritzia brown mittens.
+Shop here.

 Ready for your Banff trip?
 Book a hotel today!